phopley/Rodney/docs/02 ROS and the Pi.md

 # ROS and the Raspberry Pi
-In this document I’ll explain how I have utilised ROS on the project and describe how I have used some of the tools available in ROS to test my code.
+In the document I’ll explain how I have utilised ROS on the project and describe how I have used some of the tools available in ROS to test my code.
 It is not a tutorial on ROS, there are plenty of tutorials available online that do a much better job than I ever could.
 From time to time I’ll include links to relevant tutorials on the ROS Wiki but for now, to aid a first read through of the document or the casual reader, here are some ROS terms that you may find useful.
 * It’s a distributed system and the robot code can run on multiple machines communicating over a network
 * A __node__ is a single purpose executable
 * Nodes are organised into __packages__ which is a term used for a collection of folders and files